ainblockchain/ain-blockchain/tools/cert-kpi/native-escrow-network.md

 excluded from blocks are admission-only refusals.
 Successful submissions likewise use finalized outcomes, not the initial RPC code.
 Unknown states stop on the same intent without retries/resets; the terminal response is preserved before assertion.

+To prepare an additional isolated network while another experiment remains live, set `RPC_PORT_BASE`, `P2P_PORT_BASE` and `EXPERIMENT_PEER_PORT` to new free ports.
+The generated plan and compose file carry those values through every node and runner; never reuse a live network's ports or private directory.

 For an already investigated earlier payout, explicit read-only reconciliation is `inspect-settlement.js EXISTING_EVIDENCE NEW_OUTPUT.json reject-missing-approval`.